xavsant/brent_crude_prices/ANALYSIS.md

 > More market research, possibly leading to additional feature engineering can be done to include features with the most explanatory power for forecasting POILBRE - improving model performance further

-Here are the Mean Absolute Errors (MAEs) of the original models and dimensionally-reduced models:
+Here were the Mean Absolute Errors (MAEs) of the original models and the dimensionally-reduced models:

 | Model | Mean Absolute Error |
 |---|---|